 Anarres Natural Health

-A storefront, online and mail-order resource offering body care and DIY supplies such as handmade natural cosmetics, aromatherapy, cosmetic making supplies, and plastic free housewares.
+A storefront and online resource offering body care and DIY supplies such as handmade natural cosmetics, aromatherapy, cosmetic making supplies, and plastic free housewares.
 They also offer workshops about creating wholesome, effective body care.

 (647) 827 6968

 Ecoexistence is an eco-friendly lifestyle store specializing in healthy, earth-conscious household products including self care items, feminine hygiene products, reusable lunch items, kitchen basic, and much more.

 This member-owned, democratically run co-operative stocks organic, local, fair trade, and zero waste products.
 Carrying over 400 bulk items, from fresh produce to package-free and BYOC personal hygiene products, Karma Co-op supports a community of conscious consumers interested in sustainable, eco-friendly living.

 Located in Toronto, Ontario, Saponetti stocks refillable soaps and detergents in refundable mason jars to meet waste-free household needs.
 Providing soaps that are largely plant-derived and biodegradable, Saponetti provides an eco-friendly alternative to petrochemical products, and even offers emission-free delivery.

 (647) 344 1875

 The RE Place stocks sustainable, locally sourced products for the kitchen, bathroom, and general household, and offers a wide range of refillable household essentials on tap.
 The RE Place shares a roof with Poured Coffee, a zero waste coffee shop.